Iano-theDev/task_man/client/task_manager/README.md

 ### 16/08/2023
 * Clean Up users
-* Recreate Reguster & Login page UI.
+* Recreate Register & Login page UI.
 Use angular material to have a more consistent look
 * Add a button to tasks component that opens add-task dialog box within itself.
 * When a task is added from add task component, always route to the tasks component to view added task.
 * Write shorten description custom directive.